CDL Pre-Trip: How to Inspect the Engine Compartment

 Beyond the Daily Check: Onboard Generators and Power Systems

 Many electricians’ vehicles are outfitted with onboard power generation to run tools at a job site.
-These systems also require inspection.
+These systems also require inspection and, when present, must be installed, marked, and serviced per the generator manufacturer’s instructions and applicable electrical installation codes.

 Onboard Power: Standby Generator and RV Generator Maintenance

-If your truck has a built-in standby generator or a modified recreational vehicle-style (RV) generator adapted for commercial use, it should be part of your pre-trip check.
-Ensure it is securely mounted, fuel lines are intact, and electrical outputs are clean and protected.
-Start the generator briefly to confirm it runs smoothly.
+If your truck has a built-in standby generator or a modified recreational vehicle-style (RV) generator adapted for commercial use, include it in your pre-trip check.
+Verify secure mounting, fuel and vent lines, cooling and exhaust paths, and that electrical outputs and terminal housings are clean and protected.
+Start the generator only if you follow the manufacturer’s pre-run checklist and local safety rules; many manufacturers recommend controlled short runs for verification when and where it is safe to do so.

 Key Takeaways for a Flawless Inspection